Registration Guide

 After registration: what next?

 Registration is just the first step.
-By 1 July 2026, you must also have:
+To operate compliantly, you must also have:

 1. A written AML/CTF program (Part A: systems and controls, Part B: employee training)